eclipse-sumo/sumo/docs/web/docs/Developer/VisualStudioCode.md

 ### CMake Build

-A build can be triggered either by using the command palette (`CMake: Build`) or by clicking on `F7`.
-The build process for a specific target can be triggered with the command palette (`CMake: Build Target`) or by clicking on `Shift+F7`.
+A build can be triggered either by using the command palette (`CMake: Build`) or by pressing `F7`.
+The build process for a specific target can be triggered with the command palette (`CMake: Build Target`) or by pressing `Shift+F7`.
 You can follow the build results in the output window in the lower half.

 ### Running and Debugging